FusionAuth/fusionauth-react-sdk/README.md

 end::forDocSite[]
 -->

-Use backticks for code in this readme.
-This readme is included on the FusionAuth website, and backticks show the code in the best light there.

 ## Formatting

 There are several linting packages run when you push to a branch.
 One is `prettier`.
 If this fails, you can fix the files from the command line: